Seedling-Project/SeedlingBackend/README.md

 at this school hope to grow into towering trees.

 The central idea differs from CommunityALI or the
-MJC Website because this website is more verbose and focuses on a connection between the students and the school.
-As such, a "bloggy" type of model has been adapted into the formulation of the website.
+MJC site because this site is more verbose and focuses on a connection between the students and the school.
+As such, a "bloggy" type of model has been adapted into the formulation of the site.
-It will also be actively maintained by students and have a minimal bloat and minimal bureaucratic approach.
+It will also be actively maintained by students and have minimal bloat and minimal bureaucratic approach.